Azure/acr/docs/AAD-OAuth.md

 {"repositories":["alpine","hello-world","contoso-marketing"]}
 ```

-### Full script to call Azure Container Registry API
+## Samples API Call scripts

 This is a summary script of the points discussed above.
 The first three variables have to be filled out.

 - Variable `registry` can be something like `"contosoregistry.azurecr.io"`.
 - The AAD access token and AAD refresh token values can be obtained from the Azure CLI, after running az login check file `$HOME/.azure/accessTokens.json` (`%HOMEDRIVE%%HOMEPATH%\.azure\accessTokens.json` in Windows) for the token values.

-Note that stale AAD tokens will result in this script failing to obtain an ACR refresh token, and therefore it won't succeed in obtaining an ACR access token or in executing the operation against the registry.
+Note that a stale AAD tokens will result in this script failing to obtain an ACR refresh token, and therefore it won't succeed in obtaining an ACR access token or in executing the operation against the registry.

+### Catalog Listing with AAD refresh token

 ```bash
 #!/bin/bash